PrismLibrary/Prism-Documentation/docs/wpf/getting-started.md

 | Prism.Dryloc  | [DryLoc](https://github.com/dadhi/DryIoc)        | 4.0.7  |
 | Prism.Ninject | [Ninject](http://www.ninject.org)                | 3.3.4  |

-> Note: You do not need to explicitly install any other dependencies.
+> Note: There is no need to explicitly install any other dependencies.
 Installing one of the above packages will also take care of installing the packages for the container as well as the shared Prism Packages.

 ![Install Nuget](images/nuget-install.png)

 ## Override the Existing Application Object

-The next step in getting started is to subclass the Application object that your WPF project was created with.
-In our project, navigate to the ```App.xaml``` and use the Prism ```PrismApplication``` class.
+The next step in getting started is to subclass the Application object contained in the newly created WPF project.
+Navigate to the ```App.xaml``` and  replace the standard WPF Application class with the Prism ```PrismApplication``` class.

 ```xml
 <prism:PrismApplication